cnpryer/huak/CONTRIBUTING.md

 ## Making a contribution

 We follow the standard [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) when making contributions to Huak.
+Digital Ocean published another great resource for [getting started with open source](https://www.digitalocean.com/community/tutorial_series/an-introduction-to-open-source).

 Please make sure your PR is associated with an issue.
 Create one [here](https://github.com/cnpryer/huak/issues/new).